 Every clinical trial must meet a minimum set of standards and patient protection rules.
-In addition, they must be transparent and not hide anything to you as the patient.
-To ensure you are fully informed beforehand, trial sponsors must lay out ALL the details including specific information on research goals, therapies that will be used, testing you will undergo, known risks, possible benefits, potential side effects, time line and length of the study, along with contact information for your medical team.
-This document is known as informed consent and your copy will serve as a good reference during the trial.
+In addition, they must be transparent and not hide anything from you as the patient.
+To ensure you are fully informed beforehand, trial sponsors must lay out ALL the details.
+This includes specific information on research goals, therapies that will be used, testing you will undergo, known risks, possible benefits, potential side effects, time line, and length of the study along with contact information for your medical team.
+This document is known as "informed consent" and your copy will serve as a good reference during the trial.

-The trial will also list elements that you will be responsible to cover so you can plan, this includes arranging for caregivers, transportation, or overnight visits.
+The informed consent document will also list elements that you are responsible for and can plan for, including arranging for caregivers, transportation, or overnight visits.
 In trials, you are given more information upfront about the care path ahead of you, giving you the power to be your own advocate.
-Use this information to ask questions and stay engaged with your care team.
+Use this information to ask questions and stay engaged with your care decisions.